tylabs/qs_old/README.md

 ## Copyright, License, and Trademark

-QuickSand.io and the QuickSand application logo are Copyright 2016 Tyler McLellan  Tylabs.
+QuickSand.io name and the QuickSand application logo are Copyright 2016 Tyler McLellan  Tylabs.

 quicksand.c, libqs.h and libqs.c are Copyright 2016 Tyler McLellan  Tylabs.